Wednesday, February 25, 2009

 I spotted it near the back, leaning against the campfire pie molds.
 A child's bamboo fishing pole, complete with plastic bobber and fish gutter.
 No reel.
 Just a put-it-together-and-drop-in-the-creek sort of a pole.
 Three dollars and sixty cents, which was exactly three dollars and sixty cents more than I had.

 On the bike ride back to the site, I plotted.
 Then I pitched.
 (Not the tent.
-That was already up, member?)
+That was already up, remember?)

-Me: Dad, I found something I want at the camp store.
-Mind if I take the girls and round up some pop cans to pay for it?
+Me: I found something I want at the camp store.

 Dad: What is it?